 Family Therapy Approach:

-Some therapists address failure to launch syndrome in traditional family therapy, meeting with the to-be-launched (TBL) family member along with one or both parents.
+Some therapists address failure to launch syndrome in traditional family therapy, meet with the unlaunched family member along with one or both parents, and possibly siblings as well.
 Often this approach reveals other problems in the family as well; and the role of the “identified patient” may come to be understood as the lightning rod distracting from other problems in the family system.
+It may indicate a broader need for additional kinds of therapy, which may occur in various combinations — the parents as a couple, the whole family, or possibly each parent with one or more other family members, including the struggling young adult.

 Behavioral Intervention Approach:

-Another approach to treating failure to launch has a more direct behavioral focus.
-Therapists trained in this modality work with the parents as a couple, mobilizing them as a united front to bring effective pressure to bear on the family member who needs a boost.
-The therapist helps the parents to get on the same page with one another in terms of the goals they have for the TBL family member.
+The other, less traditional approach to therapy for failure to launch has a more direct behavioral focus.
+Therapists trained in this modality work with the parents as a couple mobilizing them as a united front to bring effective pressure to bear on the family member who needs a boost.
+The coach helps the parents to get on the same page with one another in terms of the goals they have for the to-be-launched family member.
 Often part of what has kept things stuck in the family is that the parents have not fully agreed about what needs to change, let alone how to make the change happen.

-Focus on Leverage: The behavioral approach helps parents identify the leverage they have that can be used to create change.
-This is important because often parents facing their adult child’s failure to launch feel so helpless that they have lost sight of having any leverage at all.
+Focus on Leverage: The behavioral coaching approach helps parents identify the leverage they have that can be used to create change.
+This is important because parents facing their adult child’s struggles often feel so helpless that they have lost sight of having any leverage at all.

-Relevant steps for addressing failure to launch will differ in each family but might include such things as the following: parents will no longer cover cell phone costs if the TBL offspring fails to do expected household chores; the TBL offspring’s laundry will be his or her own responsibility (not done by mom), and if it piles up and there’s an odor coming from the room, that the offending clothes will be thrown out; coverage for expenses that parents are picking up will be eliminated if the child is not in regular therapy; coverage for expenses that parents are picking up will be eliminated if the child is not in in school, or doing volunteer work; no money will be given by the parents unless it is matched proportionately by income from the child.
-And a similar stepwise process may be used when indicated to move the TBL offspring to his or her own residence (along with a plan for decreasing financial help for rent).
+Relevant steps for addressing failure to launch will differ in each family but might include such things as the following: parents will no longer cover cell phone costs if the unlaunched offspring fails to do expected household chores; laundry will be his or her own responsibility (not done by mom), and if it piles up and creates odor, that the offending clothes will be bagged up and placed in the garage; coverage for expenses that parents are picking up will be eliminated if the child is not in in school or doing volunteer work; no money will be given by the parents unless it is matched proportionately by income from the child.
+And a similar stepwise process may be used when indicated to move the struggling offspring to his or her own residence (along with a plan for decreasing financial help for rent).

 Additional Relevant Reading